Ian Miller (Australian footballer)

-Ian Miller (born 16 December 1949) is a former Australian rules footballer who played for Fitzroy in the VFL and with Perth and East Perth in the WANFL and appeared in 15 interstate matches for Western Australia.
+Ian Miller (16 December 1949 – 14 September 2026) was an Australian rules footballer who played for Fitzroy in the VFL and with Perth and East Perth in the WANFL.
+He also played in 15 interstate games for Western Australia.

-Following the footsteps of his father Bob Miller who 172 games for Perth, Miller was a versatile player and was often used across half forward and as a ruck-rover.
+Following in the footsteps of his father, Bob Miller, who played 172 games for Perth, Miller was a versatile player and was often used across half forward and as a ruck-rover.
 He started his career at WANFL club Perth and was a member of their 1968 premiership side.
 In 1972 he spent more of the season at centre half-forward and won a Sandover Medal.
 He also represented Western Australia that year at the Perth Carnival and earned All-Australian selection.
 The following season he played the last of his 132 games for Perth and was recruited by Fitzroy.

-From 1974 to 1977 he was a regular in the Fitzroy side before returning to the West in 1978 to join East Perth.
-In his debut season for East Perth he starred in their two-point Grand Final victory, winning a Simpson Medal.
+From 1974 to 1977, he was a regular in the Fitzroy side before returning to Western Australia in 1978 to join East Perth.
+In his debut season for East Perth, he starred in their two-point grand final victory, winning a Simpson Medal.
 He finished with 64 games at East Perth and from 1982 to 1984 was coach of Perth.

-In 1999 was chosen as a half forward flanker in Perth's official 'Team of the Century'.
+In 1999, he was chosen as a half forward flanker in Perth's official team of the century.

+Miller died on 14 September 2026, at the age of 76.